The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST)

-The Ruze formula \citep{Ruze1966}, discussed in Sect.~\ref{sec:surface_acc_req} (see Fig.~\ref{fig:Ruze}), aims to provide an estimate of how surface deformations contribute to the loss in antenna gain.
-This loss is due to the disturbed propagation of electromagnetic waves through the antenna optics.
-However, as a metric, Ruze scattering does not account for the full wavefront error for initially undisturbed wavefronts traveling from the aperture stop to specific locations in the focal surface (at the receiver).
-In addition to the net deformation of the reflecting surfaces themselves, other aspects that affect signal quality include: \begin{itemize} \item the misalignment of the reflecting surfaces as quasi-rigid bodies relative to each other; \item the specific shape of the instrument geometry and how it matches the focal surface. \end{itemize} These latter two aspects are not covered by classical surface errors evaluated using the Ruze equation.
-The AtLAST optical design results in a large and curved instrument focal surface.
-The wavefront error, or proportionally the half wavefront error (HWFE), can be considered as an equivalent metric to the Strehl~ratio, discussed in (see Sect.~\ref{sec:final_optical_design}, Fig.~\ref{fig:strehlratios}).
-It describes the signal degradation at the focal surface of the instrument, taking into account disturbances that can affect an electromagnetic wave traveling through the entire optical path of the telescope.
+The HWFE provides a quantitative way of measuring the impact of the overall RMS surface and alignment errors, and is the main parameter used both in computing the beam efficiency (in the Ruze formula; see Sect.~\ref{sec:surface_acc_req}) and in the Strehl ratio \citep[See e.g.,][]{Parshley2018}.
+The impact of the HWFE is discussed in further detail by \cite{Puddu2024}.
+The HWFE describes the signal degradation at the focal surface of the instrument, taking into account disturbances that can affect an electromagnetic wave traveling through the entire optical path of the telescope.
 The wavefront error also allows a spatially resolved assessment of the signal degradation across the curved focal surface.
-The local RMS surface error of a single reflecting surface is identical to its RMS half wavefront error.
+We note that the local RMS surface error of a single reflecting surface is identical to its contribution to the HWFE.